xingyaoww/code-act/README.md

 ## 📁 CodeActInstruct

-We collect an instruction-tuning dataset CodeActInstruct that consists of 7k multi-turn interactions using CodeAct.
+We collect an instruction-tuning dataset, CodeActInstruct, consists of 7k multi-turn interactions using CodeAct.
 Dataset is release at [huggingface dataset 🤗](https://huggingface.co/datasets/xingyaoww/code-act).
 Please refer to the paper and [this section](#-data-generation-optional) for details of data collection.

 ![Data Statistics](figures/data-stats.png)